codekeller/XO-PS-Scripts/README.md

-# XO-PS-Scripts
-Xen Orchestra Powershell Scripts
+# A collection of Xen Orchestra Powershell Scripts